Token Exchange

 After exchanging a token, the new token will contain the roles of the logged in Identity for the target Application.
 This prevents the source Application from defining its own roles for the target Application.
 The result is not always so intuitive, so let's view it with an example:

-• We have an application front-end-app, which is a single-page application that needs to call some other API with user tokens: back-end-api.
+- We have an application front-end-app, which is a single-page application that needs to call some other API with user tokens: back-end-api.
 In order to do this it uses token exchange.

-• The owner of front-end-app defines the roles frontend_user and administrator, and links them to some user.
+- The owner of front-end-app defines the roles

-• The owner of back-end-api grants token exchange permissions to front-end-app.
+, and links it to the same user. - The owner of back-end-api grants token exchange permissions to front-end-app.

 Step 1: The user logs in into front-end-app and the application has the user token.

-Now the token will contain the roles frontend_user and administrator.
+Now the token will contain the roles frontend_user

 Step 2: front-end-app exchanges the initial token with the target audience back-end-api

-Now the token will only contain the role backend_user (but not frontend_user or administrator as before).
-You can see here that the owner of back-end-api had full control over the roles assigned to this user, so the developer of front-end-app cannot assign roles like administrator to any regular user.
+as before).
+You can see here that the owner of back-end-api had full control over the roles assigned to this user, so the developer of front-end-app cannot assign roles like administrator

 Limitation: Chaining public clients

-When a token is issued by Keycloak the azp (Authorized Party) is set to the client that initiated the flow.
-Public clients may only exchange tokens for which the azp is equal to their own client_id.
-For example:
+(Authorized Party) is set to the client that initiated the flow.
+Public clients may only exchange tokens for which the azp

 Step 1: A user token is issued to public client_a.
 Resulting token: